HoverBaum/meilidu-hexo/README.md

 #### Using GitHub to host

 You can host websites for free on GitHub.
 The [Demo for MeiliDu](https://meilidu.github.io/) is a great example of this.
 I use [Travis](https://travis-ci.org/) to automate the generation of static files whenever we push to the master branch.
 Check out this [travis config file](https://gist.github.com/HoverBaum/d11361337d2c59f0de591c9c9390c1a9), it comes with explanation on how to use it.
 Personally I found it easiest to have a repo that contains the blog (this one) and one that is only there to get the page going.
 Travis then gets the current version, generates all files and pushes to the website repo.

+#### Why an Apple showcase???

+Because two minutes of googleing found this [PSD showcase](http://www.pixeden.com/psd-web-elements/modern-psd-responsive-showcase) so that is what I went with.

+## Blogs using MeiliDu

+You are using MeiliDu for your blog?
+That is awesome!
+Let us know about it with a pull request and be featured here as an example for people to see how MeiliDu looks in the wild.